roehann/cota/README.md

 7. Push the code or modules that need to be saved or overwritten on the microcontroller to your GitHub repository.
 8. In ThingsBoard, add a new OTA package under `Advanced features` > `OTA updates`.
 Add a custom firmware- title and version number as well as the device profile and make sure the `Package type` is set to `Firmware`.
 Now change to `Use external URL` and add the URL to your GitHub repo under `Direct URL`.
 9. Under `profiles` you now have to add the firmware-package to a specific profile to actually update the firmware of the device(s). **The microcontroller will now download the files in your GitHub repo and save it on the filesystem**.
-10. If you modified your code in your repo, repeat step 8.
+10. After making modifications to your code in the repository, revisit step 8 and ensure that you either update the firmware title or version when you create a new OTA package on ThingsBoard.
+This step is crucial for enabling the microcontroller to detect the updated firmware.

 > **Important**
 > Make sure your code is inside the `main` branch.
 Other branch names will cause problems.